 Our results suggest that interconnection costs are a key barrier to expanding generation capacity, yet recent policy reforms have been criticized for not doing enough to address the burden these costs place on new entrants (12, 29).
 FERC's 2023 reform to the grid connection process (Order 2023) targeted the efficient processing of interconnection studies to reduce delays rather than interconnection costs (30).
-Although FERC's 2024 reform to transmission planning (Order 1920) targeted these costs, much of its implementation is left to grid operators' discretion.
-The order's main requirement in this area addresses historical interconnection bottlenecks: grid operators must consider network upgrades that have been repeatedly identified in the interconnection process in transmission planning.
+While FERC's 2024 reform to transmission planning (Order 1920) targeted these costs, much of its implementation is left to grid operators' discretion.
+The Order's main requirement in this area addresses historical interconnection bottlenecks: grid operators must consider network upgrades that have been repeatedly identified in the interconnection process in transmission planning.
 The order also allows for, but does not require, grid operators to identify geographic zones suitable for the development of large amounts of new generation and incorporate them into the long-term transmission planning process.
-For example, the grid operator SPP has proposed a new consolidated planning process where it proactively plans transmission for connecting generators and charges them an up-front and certain grid contribution fee for connection (31, 32).
+For example, the grid operator SPP has proposed a new consolidated planning process where it proactively plans transmission for connecting generators and charges them an upfront and certain grid contribution fee for connection (31, 32).
 Our findings suggest that implementing reforms like SPP's proposal that go beyond the minimum required by Order 1920 may be essential for achieving reliability and climate goals.

-Figure 1: Network Upgrade Costs by Year of Queue Entry and Fuel (A) Share of projects with nonzero network upgrade costs in the second study.
-(B) Share of projects with nonzero network upgrade costs in the third study.
-(C) Box plot of second-study network upgrade costs in \$/kW for projects with nonzero costs.
-(D) Box plot of third-study network upgrade costs in \$/kW for projects with nonzero costs.
-Numbers below bars in C and D denote projects with nonzero costs.
+Figure 1: Network Upgrade Costs by Year of Queue Entry and Fuel (A) Share of projects with non-zero network upgrade costs in the second study.
+(B) Share of projects with non-zero network upgrade costs in the third study.
+(C) Box plot of second study network upgrade costs in \$/kW for projects with non-zero costs.
+(D) Box plot of third study network upgrade costs in \$/kW for projects with non-zero costs.
+Numbers below bars in C and D denote the number of projects with non-zero costs.